b3b00/csly/README.md

 - an <span style="color:blue">**enum**</span>  listing all the possible tokens (no special constraint here except public visibility)
-- a static method with special attribute [LexerConfigurationAttribute] that associates tokens from the above enum with matching regex.
+- a method with special attribute [LexerConfigurationAttribute] that associates tokens from the above enum with matching regex.

 the configuration method takes a Lexer<T> (where T is the tokens <span style="color:blue">**enum**</span>  parameters and returns the same lexer after having added (token,regex) associations.